 To enrol, please visit the registration page.

-The festival is open to all.
+The festival is free and open to all.

 The programme features a variety of events including